 Carmel-by-the-Sea in Monterey County, California — The American West (Pacific Coastal)

 Location.
-36° 33.304′ N, 121° 55.3′ W. Marker is in Carmel-by-the-Sea, California, in Monterey County.
-Marker is at the intersection of Ocean Avenue and San Carlos Street, in the median on Ocean Avenue.
+36° 32.561′ N, 121° 55.159′ W. Marker is in Carmel-by-the-Sea, California, in Monterey County.
+Marker is on Rio Road near Lausen Drive.
 Touch for map.
-Marker is in this post office area: Carmel by the Sea CA 93921, United States of America.
+This monument is located in the inner courtyard of the Carmel Mission.
+Marker is at or near this postal address: 3080 Rio Road, Carmel CA 93923, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Mission Cross (within shouting distance of this marker); Lt.
 Colonel Juan Bautista De Anza (within shouting distance of this marker); Early American Baptisms in California (within shouting distance of this marker); Portola Crespi Cross (approx. 0.7 miles away); World War I Memorial (approx. 0.9 miles away); Korean War Memorial (approx. 0.9 miles away); World War II Memorial (approx. 0.9 miles away); Vietnam War Memorial (approx. 0.9 miles away).
 Touch for a list and map of all markers in Carmel-by-the-Sea.

 More about this marker.
 This monument to the life of Fray Junipero Serra and the significance of the Carmel Mission consists of two markers on the life of Serra, a tribute marker including material on the Ave Maria Bell, and two plaques, eventually to be five, listing donors

 Regarding Junípero Serra/Establishing the California Missions/The Ave Maria Bell.
 Mission San Carlos Borromeo de Carmelo, aka Mission Carmel, is California Historical Landmark #135.